The Maternal Mental Health Innovation Awards Program

 Learn about the winning programs as winner's present their work at the Perinatal Mental Health Society's conference, Wednesday morning, November 8, 2017 in Chicago.
 Learn more here.

-2020 Mom will also host webinars with each of the six program winners this winter.
-Sign up for our e-news to learn when those webinars will be available.
+2020 Mom will also host webinars with each of the six program winners.
+See schedule.

 In each of three categories, first place and runner-up awardees will receive: